All Episodes

 It's so difficult to reflect on the darkest times in your life.

-Sometimes you gotta do that.
+Sometimes you got to do that.

-Yo, that was, bro.
+Yo, that was bro.

 Diddy probably doesn't remember half the shit that happened to him because he was always on drugs and drinking.